 Our hope with Truth in Public was and is to show students that they must engage our culture through the political process and to teach them how to do it.
 We want to teach them that Christians must be culture changers.

 Political and governmental camps have the potential to just be knowledge based, but at Truth in Public we wanted to make sure the students actually got to experience the political process firsthand.
 Every student was required to research a prompt and write a bill as a result.
 Our staff then spent two sessions helping them formulate and refine their bills.
 On Wednesday, the students broke into committees to debate their bills.
 Staff from Forge Leadership, who trains college students to enter the political fray, led the committee process.
 The bills that passed the committee were then presented on Thursday in a mock legislative session in the Kentucky State Capitol.

 Forge Leadership made even the most hesitant students feel comfortable with the intimidating world of political jargon, creating an experience that many students were able to walk away from surprised that politics was not just important, but could actually be fun.

-The students also had the opportunity to hear from many strong believers who are in the political sphere, including the current Lt.
+The students also had the opportunities to hear from many strong believers who are in the political sphere, including the current Lt.
 Governor and the newly appointed Kentucky Adoption Czar, Dan Dumas.
-These leaders encouraged the students to stay involved and explained how even the smallest of actions can make the biggest difference.
+These leaders encouraged the students to stay involved and explained to them how the smallest of actions can make the biggest difference.

-Hannah Stec, another Truth in Public student, said that it was encouraging to know “that I am not alone in my political views and that there are others who can counsel the younger generation so that we know how to defend our political and biblical views to others.”
+Hannah Stec, another Truth in Public student, said that it was encouraging to know “that I am not alone in my political views and that there are others who can counsel the younger generation so that they know how to defend their political and biblical views to others.”

 As believers, we are each called to an individual purpose, but as a church, we need to stop and ask ourselves a very important and life changing question.
 Are we stepping up before the Madam Speakers of our society and government?
 Are we putting a foot forward to fight for the values we hold dear in the sphere where those values are being challenged?